 Wondering if tech is blooming under the magnolias?
-Welcome to our guide to earning an MS data science degree.
+Welcome to our guide to earning a data science degree in Mississippi.
 Here you’ll find info on universities, online degrees, scholarships, conferences, meetups, and jobs.
 Ready to commit?
 Skip ahead to our list of all the data science programs in Mississippi.

 Studying Data Science in Mississippi

-Mississippi is not the 1st (or the 31st) state that springs to a data scientist’s mind.
-The number of STEM graduates is small.
-R&D investment is scarce.
+Mississippi may not be the first state that springs to a data scientist’s mind.
 Tech companies are few.
-In 2017, the CompTIA Cyberstates noted that 2% of the state’s workforce was in the tech industry – #50 in the country.
-It was also ranked #50 in innovation.
+In 2020, the CompTIA’s Cyberstates noted that 3.7% of the state’s workforce was in the tech industry – #50 in the country.
+It was also ranked #46 in innovation.

 Local organizations are trying to get some momentum going: